Magdalena Neuner: Early life

-Magdalena Holzer was born in the German alpine resort town of Garmisch-Partenkirchen, the second of four children of bank clerk Paul Neuner and his wife Margit.
+Magdalena Neuner was born in the German alpine resort town of Garmisch-Partenkirchen, the second of four children of bank clerk Paul Neuner and his wife Margit.

 She has an elder brother Paul, and two younger siblings—her brother Christoph and her sister Anna.
 Her sister is also an aspiring biathlete who participates in junior competitions and is a member in the youth squad of the Bavarian Ski Association.

-Holzer grew up in the small Bavarian village of Wallgau, approximately 15 km from Garmisch-Partenkirchen.
+Neuner grew up in the small Bavarian village of Wallgau, approximately 15 km from Garmisch-Partenkirchen.
 She started alpine skiing when she was four years old and later tried various other winter sports at her hometown ski club SC Wallgau.
-At the age of 16, Holzer finished high school (Realschule) in Garmisch-Partenkirchen and decided to pursue a career in biathlon.
+At the age of 16, Neuner finished high school (Realschule) in Garmisch-Partenkirchen and decided to pursue a career in biathlon.
 Her parents were reluctant, but they eventually supported her ambition to become a professional biathlete.

 Career

 Early career and World Cup debut

-Holzer started biathlon when she was nine years old after she had participated in a try out course at her local ski club.
+Neuner started biathlon when she was nine years old after she had participated in a try out course at her local ski club.
 She won 29 races at the biathlon Student's Cup of the German Ski Association (DSV), claiming the overall title in her respective age-group for four years in a row from 1999 to 2002.
-After finishing school, Holzer joined the German Customs Administration in August 2003 to become a member in the government-supported Customs-Ski-Team (Zoll-Ski-Team).
+After finishing school, Neuner joined the German Customs Administration in August 2003 to become a member in the government-supported Customs-Ski-Team (Zoll-Ski-Team).
 She officially holds the rank of Erste Zollhauptwachtmeisterin (first head customs officer), although she is a full-time professional athlete with no customs obligations.
 One of her team mates is alpine skiing world champion Maria Höfl-Riesch.

-In December 2003, Holzer won the German Cup for 17-year-olds, which led to her appointment for the 2003–04 European Cup competition for juniors.
-With four wins at European level, Holzer qualified for the 2004 Junior/Youth World Championships in Haute Maurienne, France, where she won the sprint and relay events, as well as silver in the pursuit.
+In December 2003, Neuner won the German Cup for 17-year-olds, which led to her appointment for the 2003–04 European Cup competition for juniors.
+With four wins at European level, Neuner qualified for the 2004 Junior/Youth World Championships in Haute Maurienne, France, where she won the sprint and relay events, as well as silver in the pursuit.
 One year later at the 2005 Junior/Youth World Championships in Kontiolahti, Finland, she claimed two silver medals (pursuit and relay), and again won the sprint discipline.
-With her success at junior level, Holzer at 18 years old, was considered one of Germany's biggest biathlon talents ever.
+With her success at junior level, Neuner at 18 years old, was considered one of Germany's biggest biathlon talents ever.
 Even before achieving any results at senior level, she had signed a sponsorship deal.